galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 1. Data import: import into **IsoformSwitchAnalyzeR** the transcription-level expression measurement dataset generated by **Stringtie**.
 This step also requires to import the GTF annotation file and the transcriptome.
 2. Pre-processing step: non-informative gene/isoforms are removed from the datasets and differentially isoform usage analysis with **DEXSeq**.
 Once the {IS} have been found, the corresponding nucleotide and aminoacid sequences are extracted.
 3. Outward sequence analysis: The sequences obtained in the previous step are used in order to evaluate their coding potential and the motifs that they contain by using two different tools: **PfamScan** and **CPAT**.
-4. {IS} analysis: The final step involves importing and incorporating the results of the external sequence analysis, identifying intron retention, predicting functional consequences and generating the reports.
+4. Isoform splicing analysis: The final step involves importing and incorporating the results of the external sequence analysis, identifying intron retention, predicting functional consequences and generating the reports.

 > <comment-title>On the alternative splicing concept</comment-title>